nrwl/cra-to-nx/README.md

 ### Run, build, lint, test

-Following the steps in the [migration guide](https://nx.dev/latest/react/migration/migration-cra#10-try-the-commands), you can try the following commands:
+You can try the following commands:

 ```
 nx serve your-app-name